What is the design standards?

 3. Sensing—Balance & Creativity?

 Great design use as little resources as possible to maximise the benefits.
-It should be creative and makes a positive impact.
-Perhaps, the design should leave some question rather than keep answering.

 Design senses is a combination of the ‘right balance’ and ‘creativity’.
 However, in the digital project, we do not consider dark pattern as creative design at all.